porres/pd-cyclone/README.md

 The original cyclone library and repository is found at the <https://git.puredata.info/cgit/svn2git/libraries/miXed.git/> (amongst other things).
 It carries the cyclone library version 0.1-Alpha56, present in the last release of Pd Extended [version 0.43.4] from january  2013.
 The 0.1-Alpha56 version is now also available via the deken plug in as "cyclone-v0-0extended".
 Check the deken plugin at: <https://github.com/pure-data/deken>.

-A fork from this original repository is found at <https://github.com/electrickery/pd-miXedSon>, including further developments, such as cyclone version 0.1alpha57 from october 2015 (you can find this version in this repository here: <https://github.com/porres/pd-cyclone/releases/tag/0.1alpha57>) and a newer version "0.2beta1" (from december 2015) - also available for download via the deken plugin but you can find it here too <https://github.com/porres/pd-cyclone/releases/tag/0.2beta1>.
+A fork from this original repository is found at <https://github.com/electrickery/pd-miXedSon>.
+It includes further developments and releases, such as cyclone version 0.1alpha57 from october 2015 (you can find this version in this repository here: <https://github.com/porres/pd-cyclone/releases/tag/0.1alpha57>) and a newer version "0.2beta1" (from december 2015) - also available for download via the deken plugin but you can find it here too <https://github.com/porres/pd-cyclone/releases/tag/0.2beta1>.

 The work made up to cyclone 0.2beta1 is now forked to this repository.
 An update version of cyclone could emerge anytime from this repository with bug fixes, new objects and new functionalities aiming to an up to date set of Max/MSP cloned objects.